kanopy-platform/go-library/README.md

 ## Release

-The monorepo should be release following semantic versioning and golang standards.  e.g. v0.1.0
+The monorepo should be released following semantic versioning and golang standards.  e.g. v0.1.0

 If a module contains its own `go.mod` it may follow an individual release cycle using the module path and version.